raspberrypilearning/relax-stretch/en/step_7.md

 ## Head roll

-Now you can control the number of times each exercise repeats, it is time to add a second exercise routine.
+Now that you can control the number of times that each exercise repeats, it is time to add a second exercise routine.

 --- task ---

 For this exercise, you will use `Text to Speech`{:class="block3extensions"} instead of `say`{:class="block3looks"} so that the exercise instructions will be spoken by the computer.

-Click on the Choose an Extensions button in the bottom left of the Scratch window.
+Click the **Add Extension** button in the bottom left-hand corner of the Scratch window.

 ![Extensions button](images/extensionsButton.png)